adam-binks/Aedificus---Fathers_of_Rome/README.md

 At the moment the game is incomplete, but there may be fun to be had experimenting, building, and mercilessly slaughtering your innocent citizens.

 Feedback would be much appreciated!
-Message me on here or on Reddit - I'm /u/jellyberg.

 If things are running below 35 FPS on your machine, try lowering animal count as they have no effect on gameplay.
 		for i in range(20):